 Hurricanes are not just coastal problems.
 They can affect residents along the major rivers and waterways in Southwest Florida to Lake Okeechobee.

-Whether it is forecasted to be a "higher than average," "average," or "lower than average" season, activity-wise, our risk is the same.
-There are specific risks associated with hurricanes such as wind, tornadoes, heavy rainfall, and storm surge.
-Of these, the greatest risks to lives are posed by storm surge and rainfall flooding.
+There are specific risks associated with hurricanes such as wind, tornadoes, heavy rainfall and storm surge.
+Of these, the greatest risk to life is posed by storm surge and rainfall flooding.

-Young children and animals can drown, be injured, or be made severely ill from playing or swimming in flood waters.
+- Young children and animals can drown, be injured, or become severely ill from playing or swimming in flood waters.